-- Cabin Equipment Supervisor
+- Leased Machinery and Equipment Service Supervisor

-- Maintenance Foreman
+- Machinery Repair Maintenance Supervisor

 The states with the most job growth for Mechanic & Repairer Supervisor are Utah, Nevada, and Texas.
 Watch out if you plan on working in Maine, Kansas, or Ohio.
 These states have the worst job growth for this type of profession.

-Salary for a Mechanic & Repairer Supervisor
+Mechanic & Repairer Supervisor Salary

 Mechanic, and Repairer Supervisors make between $39,910 and $104,020 a year.